 A few years ago, a 53-year old Loveland Colorado bicyclist was critically injured in a collision with a car as she was navigating her way across the intersection of College Avenue and Conifer Street.
 She had successfully crossed the southbound lanes when she was hit by a northbound driver.
 The impact of the crash threw the bike rider onto the vehicle’s windshield, breaking the windshield and causing the roof to cave in.
 The car driver was uninjured, but the bike rider was unresponsive and rushed to the hospital.
 The northbound lanes of College were closed for approximately four hours while investigators did their work and the damaged car and bicycle were cleared from the roadway.

 In one brief moment, the lives of both the bicycle rider and the driver were changed forever.
 The rider, if she lives, will no doubt have a long and difficult recovery.
 The driver, if found negligent, will be responsible for paying for the injured woman’s damages.
 Hopefully, the driver has adequate liability insurance coverage.
 Fault has not been determined in this case and the cause of the crash is under investigation.
-Unfortunately, this was only one of many accidents between bicyclists and motorists that occur every year.
-Cases like this can be complicated and it is important to hire a competent bicycle lawyer to help you navigate the legal system.
+Unfortunately, this was only one of many accidents between Chicago cyclists and motorists that occur every year.
+Cases like this can be complicated and it is important to hire a competent bicycle accident lawyer to help you navigate the legal system.

-According to the National Highway Safety Transportation Administration (NHSTA), in 2013, approximately 48,000 people were seriously injured nationwide and 743 people were killed in crashes between bicycles and motor vehicles.
-Illinois was the site of 30 of those deaths making it the state with the fifth highest bicycle crash fatality rate.
+According to the National Highway Safety Transportation Administration (NHSTA), in 2019, approximately 45,000 people were seriously injured nationwide and 857 people were killed in crashes between bicycles and motor vehicles.
+Illinois was the site of 23 of those deaths making it the state with the fourteenth highest bicycle crash fatality rate in the nation.

-Most Common Causes of Bicycle - Vehicle Crashes
+Most Common Causes of Vehicle - Bicycle Accidents